Opportunity Cost Is Best Defined As

 Opportunity Cost vs. Accounting Cost

-It's important to distinguish between opportunity cost and accounting cost.
+you'll want to distinguish between opportunity cost and accounting cost.
 Accounting cost only considers explicit costs, while opportunity cost includes both explicit and implicit costs.

 • Accounting Cost: The actual expenses incurred in a transaction, such as the price of goods, wages paid, and rent.